top of page

 Therapist in Scarsdale Frank

-Hi, I’m Frank Sarrapochiello, a bilingual (English, Spanish, and Italian) Mental Health Counseling Intern in Scarsdale, NY.
+Hi, I’m Frank Sarrapochiello, a bilingual (English, Spanish, and Italian) Mental Health Counseling Therapist in Scarsdale, NY.

 I help adults, especially LGBTQIA+ professionals and high-achieving individuals navigate anxiety, burnout, identity stress, and trauma through a warm, trauma-informed, and collaborative approach.